 Though it causes discomfort, occasional heartburn is not harmful.
 About 20% of adults in the U.S. experience symptoms such as heartburn and acid regurgitation at least once a week.
 But if you have heartburn frequently and it is untreated, your stomach's acid may inflame the lining of your esophagus or swallowing tube, potentially narrowing it.

 Stomach acid may also change the cells of the lining of your esophagus.
-This change, called Barrett's esophagus, increases the likelihood of cancer of the esophagus.
+This change, called Barrett's esophagus, increases the likelihood of certain cancers of the esophagus.
 Only a small percentage of people with GERD develop Barrett's esophagus.

 Anyone can develop GERD at any age but you are more likely to develop it as you get older.
-Pregnant women are especially prone to GERD.
+Pregnant women are especially prone to reflux.

 GERD and Heart Disease

-GERD can cause a crushing pain in your chest identical to the pain of a heart attack.
-Sometimes medical professionals diagnose GERD after evaluating a patient for repeated episodes of chest pain that are found to be unrelated to heart disease.
+GERD can cause a pain in your chest that can be confused with the symptoms of a heart attack.
+Sometimes medical professionals diagnose GERD after evaluating a patient for episodes of chest pain that are found to be unrelated to heart disease.